-- (3) That for the purposes of the 2022-2023 initial budget estimates hearings: - (a) each portfolio, except The Legislature, be examined concurrently by Opposition and Crossbench members only, from 9.30 am to 11.00 am, and from 11.15 am to 12.45 pm, then from 2.00 pm to 3.30 pm, and from 3.45 pm to 5.15 pm, with 15 minutes reserved for Government questions at the end of the morning and afternoon session, if required, - (b) the portfolio of The Legislature be examined concurrently by Opposition, Crossbench and Government members from 9.30 am until 12.30 pm. - (4) That, further to the resolution of the House of 16 November 2021 adopting the 2022 sitting calendar, the 2022-2023 supplementary budget estimates hearings be held over five days from 24 October to 28 October 2022. - (5) That for the purposes of the 2022-2023 initial and supplementary budget estimates hearings: - (a) the committees must hear evidence in public, - (b) the committees may ask for explanations from ministers, parliamentary secretaries or officers of departments, statutory bodies or corporations, relating to the items of proposed expenditure, - (c) ministers be invited to appear for the morning sessions only unless requested by committees to appear also for the afternoon session, - (d) witnesses, including ministers, may not make an opening statement before a committee commences questions, - (e) members may lodge supplementary questions with the committee clerk by 5.00 pm within two business days following a hearing, and - (f) answers to questions on notice and supplementary questions are to be published, except those answers for which confidentiality is requested, after they have been circulated to committee members. - (6) That the committees present a final report to the House by 23 December 2022.
+- (3) That the remainder of the Budget Estimates 2023-2024 hearings be held during the first half of 2024, as determined by further resolution of the House. - (4) That for the purposes of the 2023-2024 initial budget estimates hearings: - (a) each portfolio, except The Legislature, be examined concurrently by Opposition and Crossbench members only, from 9.15 am to 10.45 am, 11.15 am to 12.45 pm, 2.00 pm to 3.30 pm and 3.45 pm to 5.15 pm, and, if required, by Government members only from 10.45 am to 11.00 am, 12.45 pm to 1.00 pm, and 5.15 pm to 5.30 pm - (b) the portfolio of The Legislature be examined by Opposition, Crossbench and Government members from 2.00 pm until 5.30 pm. - (5) That for the purposes of the 2023-2024 initial budget estimates hearings: - (a) the committees must hear evidence in public - (b) the committees may ask for explanations from ministers, parliamentary secretaries or officers of departments, statutory bodies or corporations, relating to the items of proposed expenditure - (c) ministers be invited to appear for the morning sessions only unless requested by committees to appear also for the afternoon session - (d) witnesses, including ministers, may not make an opening statement before a committee commences questions - (e) members may lodge supplementary questions with the committee clerk by 5.00 pm within two business days following the receipt of the hearing transcript - (f) answers to questions on notice and supplementary questions are to be published, except those answers for which confidentiality is requested, after they have been circulated to committee members. - (6) That the committees report by 28 June 2024.